LavanyaNikam/PRODIGY_FS_03/README.md

-# ShopEase – E-commerce Website 🛒
+# ShopEase – E-commerce Website 🛒 - Task 3

 This project is part of my **Prodigy InfoTech Internship (Task 03)**.
 ShopEase is a **MERN stack e-commerce platform** where users can browse products, sign up, log in, and place orders securely.